top of page

 Step 2: Find the Top of Your Hip Bones (Iliac Crest)

+Place your hands on your hips and feel for the top ridge of your pelvic bones.
 Draw an imaginary horizontal line from the top of one hip across to the other.
 Where this line crosses your spine is your lower reference point.

 Step 3: Measure Between the Two Points